fxsih/NOVA/nova_context.md

     - Vertical scrolling for all content
     - DataStore persistence of preferences

+12. **Album Art Processing**:
+    - Smart transformation to detect and remove extended color bars
+    - Analysis of all four edges of album art images
+    - Cropping to the tightest bounding box containing real content
+    - Center-cropping to square if needed
+    - Consistent display across all UI components
+    - Proper clipping with rounded corners
+    - Improved visual appearance of YouTube Music album art

 ## Navigation Structure
 - Home Screen
 - Search Screen